sambit-giri/tools21cm/README.md

 python setup.py install --home=directory

-On can also install it using pip by running the following command:
+One can also install it using pip by running the following command:

 pip install git+https://github.com/sambit-giri/tools21cm.git